venky-123-debug/Data-structures-and-algorithms-learning-with-Javascript/GRAPH/DFS/readme.md

 **Description**
 This project provides implementations of the Depth-First Search (DFS) algorithm in JavaScript, supporting both recursive and iterative approaches for traversing trees and graphs.
 DFS is a fundamental graph traversal algorithm that explores as far as possible along each branch before backtracking.
+It uses **stack** for traversal.

 **Examples**
 Tree traversal (pre-order, using recursive and iterative methods).